GregLando113/GWCA/README.md

 ### Using in code ###

-You must always start with calling the GWAPIMgr::Initialize() function, this function is what scans memory and places hooks, creates objects, etc. It will return a boolean on if the Initialize with sucessful.
+You must always start with calling the GWCA::Initialize() function, this function is what scans memory and places hooks, creates objects, etc. It will return a boolean on if the Initialize with sucessful.

-Once this has been done, a ptr to the API base object can be retrieved using GWAPIMgr::instance().
+Once this has been done, create a static GWCA object in whatever function you are accessing GWCA from. **Do not make the GWCA object a class member or a global variable.**

-From there you can retrieve different submodules such as Agents,Items,Skillbar,Effects,Map,etc.
+From there you can retrieve different submodules such as Agents,Items,Skillbar,Effects,Map,etc. Using the -> operator on the GWCA object.

 ## Example ##